cerenkasap/prediction_of_employee_promotion/README.md

 I used six models *(Decision Tree Classifier, Logistic Regression, Support Vector Classifier, Random Forest Classifier, Bernoulli Bayes, and KNeighborsClassifier)* to predict the sentiment and evaluated them by using *Accuracy*.

-Random Forest Classifier model performed better than any other models in this project but after tuning the parameters the accuracy dropped to 78% so that's why I used Decision Tree model as it comes to the second highest score.
+Random Forest Classifier model performed better than any other models in this project but after tuning the parameters the accuracy dropped to 78% so that's why I used Decision Tree model as it is the second-highest score.

 |Model                      |Cross Validation Accuracy Score|
 | -------------             |:-----------------:|